logo

 Baby Falling Asleep While FeedingShort feeding sessions, incomplete feedsStimulate baby by gently tickling their feet or rubbing their back.

-Inverted NipplesBaby struggles to latchUse nipple shields or stimulate the nipple before feeding.
+Inverted NipplesBaby struggles to latchUse nipple shields or stimulate the nipple by massage before feeding.

 Clicking Sounds While FeedingPoor suction, baby losing gripCheck the latch and ensure the baby’s lips are flanged outward.